a-karma/Bogor_Workshop/DAY_3/Session3.md

 pca_plot
 ```
+Then you can see the plot by calling the object `pca_plot`

-This is your basic PCA plot.
+Now this your basic PCA plot.
 You could stop here - but there are many other options that we could add, and just adding a couple can make the figure much clearer for the reader.
 First lets add the percentage contribution to each axis, this gives an indication of how important each axis is to the genetic structure.
 ```sh
 pca_plot <- pca_plot + xlab(paste0("PC1 (", evec.pc1, "%)")) + ylab(paste0("PC2 (", evec.pc2, "%)"))